AndrewDragonCh/DisablePortals/README.md

 # Disable Portals

 A basic plugin to disable portals.
 Includes a command to toggle both end and nether portals.
+This plugin is mainly for me to learn Java and also basic CI/CD and the likes

 ## Download